USB Firmware Compilation

 - Replace

-<Your Board ID>in the command below with the actual ID queried in the previous step.
+<Your Board ID>in the commands below with the actual ID obtained in the previous step.

 Flashing Process Reference: